 I have Googled photos of past starter boxes and can assure you that the box contents change over time.
-It is highly unlikely there are items that are unique to these boxes, so items will usually be things we saw in past boxes.
+It seems like each set lasts a while, and the items will usually be things we saw in past boxes.
 This is after all an introduction to FabFitFun.
-Anyone who happens upon this article far in the future will likely receive different items.
+Anyone who happens upon this article in the future may receive different items.
+There is no way to know when the contents in the current box started or when it will end.
 These starter boxes have at least a $100 value and almost always have 4 full-size items.
 A seasonal box or editor’s box usually has 8-9 items, but this is less than half the cost (for those who pay for it).
 All of the items in this starter box were from past FabFitFun Boxes.
 Because of that, I can actually review every product I am about to share.
 Links to when I received the products are below.

 It comes with a magazine, as the main boxes do.
 This magazine said it was for an Editor’s Box.
 I ordered the Summer and Spring Editor’s Boxes (and will consider ordering Fall if it interests me once it releases).
 The magazine in this box is the one that came in my Spring Box.
 Though I’ve already recycled this magazine, I attached a couple of pictures in my Spring Editor’s Box article.
 As such, I am not going to add mine here.
 Sending a Editor’s Box magazine with these starter boxes makes perfect sense.
 Those magazines never list products, so they can throw any extras into the Starter Boxes without confusing anyone.
 Seasonal boxes always list the products in the magazine.